crcarrick/auction_search/README.md

 1. Make up a Client Name
 2. Leave Redirect URLs empty
-3. Check "I do not have a service URL for this client.
+3. Check "I do not have a service URL for this client".
 4. Write something about Intended Use
-5. Copy down your Client ID and Client Secreet
+5. Copy down your Client ID and Client Secret

 Open the `.env` file and fill in CLIENT_ID and CLIENT_SECRET eg.